 It’s important that the plantains be very ripe for optimal sweetness.
 The plantain should be mostly black and soft to the touch.
-Also, you want a really marbleized strip steak, this will guarantee a tender juice steak.
+Also, you want a really marbleized strip steak, this will guarantee a tender juicy steak.
 The trick to risotto is patience and agitation, which sounds kind of funny.
 Patience because it takes time and agitation because you have to keep stirring it to make it creamy.

 - Bring a pot of chicken stock to a boil, lower to a simmer and add wine.

 - In a large skillet pour just enough oil to coat the pan.
 Heat over medium-high heat, when the oil gets hot add ripe plantain.
 Fry plantains until bright yellow and just beginning to crisp.
-Transfer to plate lined with paper towel.
+Transfer to plate lined with a paper towel.

 - Season steaks with adobo.
-Heat same skillet over medium-high heat, add steaks.
+Heat the same skillet over medium-high heat, add steaks.
 Cook on each side for 2 minutes or until med-rare.
 Transfer to a plate and let rest.